s1lentq/ReGameDLL_CS/README.md

 * Provide more stable (than official) version of Counter-Strike game with extended API for mods and plugins

 ## How can use it?
-Regamedll_CS is fully compatible with official mod CS 1.6 by Valve.
-All you have to do is to download binaries and replace original mo.dll/cs.so
+Regamedll_CS is fully compatible with official mod CS 1.6 / CZero by Valve.
+All you have to do is to download binaries and replace original mp.dll/cs.so

 Compiled binaries are available here: [link](http://nexus.rehlds.org/nexus/content/repositories/regamedll-snapshots/regamedll/regamedll/0.2-SNAPSHOT/)